Systems-for-AI-Governance/saig-health/README.md

 ## Why can't I use an existing project management tool for this purpose?
 - Project management tools have too many features that are not required for AI Governance or oversight
 - They lack features that are required for AI Governance (ex: ready-built templates to review AI initiatives)
-- What we need is a simple but powerful tool for oversight, compliance, and reporting
+- What we need is a simple but powerful tool for oversight, compliance tracking, and reporting

 # Screenshots